Territorial disputes of the People's Republic of China: Taiwan

-The PRC claims entire Taiwan's sovereignty, Taiwan Province, as well as mainland-nearby islands of Kinmen and Matsu Islands.
+The PRC claims the de jure administration of Taiwan Province, as well as mainland-nearby islands of Kinmen and Matsu Islands, currently controlled by the Republic of China (ROC).
 However, despite the diplomatic stalemate between the governments in Beijing and Taipei, both governments agree on many of the same territorial disputes, namely the Senkaku Islands and the 9-dash line, or the eleven-dash line in the case of the ROC.